pyutils/line_profiler/README.rst

 You may also download source tarballs of any snapshot from that URL.

 Source releases will require a C compiler in order to build `line_profiler`.
-In addition, git checkouts will also require Cython_ >= 0.10.
+In addition, git checkouts will also require Cython.
 Source releases on PyPI should contain the pregenerated C sources, so Cython should not be required in that case.